This chapter provides a thematic and chronological overview of national reforms and policy developments since 2021.

 The overall educational strategy and the key objectives of the educational system are published in laws and regulations.

-The Greek educational system is under the central responsibility and supervision of the Ministry of Education and Religious Affairs.
+The Greek education system is under the central responsibility and supervision of the Ministry of Education, Religious Affairs and Sports.

-The Ministry of Education and Religious Affairs implements a series of policies and initiatives aimed at improving the effectiveness and efficiency of education in both content and procedures.
+The Ministry of Education, Religious Affairs and Sports implements a series of policies and initiatives aimed at improving the effectiveness and efficiency of education in both content and procedures.

-According to the new education policy, changes are being implemented in all levels of education, which are carried out through legislation, ministerial decisions and wider actions.
+According to the new education policy as described in the Annual Action Plan of the Ministry of Education, Religious Affairs & Sports, changes are being implemented in all levels of education, which are carried out through legislation, ministerial decisions and wider actions.

 National priorities